Login Security for Community Websites: Forums, Groups, and Networks

 - Secure session management

-This layered approach ensures that if one defense fails, another remains in place to protect the login system.
+This approach ensures that if one defense fails, another remains in place to protect the login system.

 Additionally, it enables configuring less aggressive individual layers, thereby enhancing usability.